chuzksy-codeactive/eventcity-react/README.md

 9.  **To start the application for development, run**
 ```
 npm run start  -To start node application server.
-cd client && npm run start  -To Frontend development server.
+npm run start:client:dev  -To Frontend development server.
 ```
 ## Testing

 To run the automated test for the project.
 Run either of the commands below in your terminal for either backend test or frontend test.

 For backend test, run  `npm run test`  on the terminal.
-For frontend test run  `cd client && npm run test`  on the terminal.
+For frontend test run  `client:test`  on the terminal.

 ## Limitations